 Simple English definitions for legal terms

-Read a random definition: tax roll
+Read a random definition: trademark application

 Definition: Turpitude means doing something really bad that goes against what is right and good.
 It can be something like cheating, lying, or stealing.
 In the legal world, it refers to actions that are so bad that they make a person unfit to practice law.
 In the military, it can lead to a dishonorable discharge or a year in confinement.
 Basically, it's doing something really wrong that goes against what most people believe is right.